rcostache230/pyWeatherPoems/README.md

 # pyWeatherPoems
-Simple python script for displaying the curerrent weather with a poem
+Simple python script for displaying the current weather with a poem